-Note: This article is intended as a high-level overview for those who are evaluating eSpark and/or those who haven't spent a lot of time in the program.
+Note: This article is intended as a high-level overview of the adaptive path for those who are evaluating eSpark and/or those who haven’t spent a lot of time in the program.
 Current eSparkers are encouraged to check out the more in-the-weeds support article on the topic here.

 A Look Behind the Curtain

 “Adaptive learning” is a pretty vague concept.
 The term has been in circulation for well over a decade now and it has become almost ubiquitously tied to the modern world of online learning.
 But how exactly does the sausage get made?
 Here at eSpark, we always lean toward full transparency, and we don’t see any reason why our adaptive logic needs to be a closely held secret.
 In fact, we think empowering teachers with the knowledge of what’s happening on the back end can go a long way toward supporting your instructional objectives.

 The whole idea behind adaptive learning is that by adjusting the sequence of curriculum on the fly based on a student’s activity and/or proficiency level, eSpark (and other programs using the “adaptive” terminology) can deliver the right content in the right order for that student.
 This might mean closing learning gaps from previous years, remediating a failed substandard from earlier in the sequence, or empowering students to work ahead when they have demonstrated mastery of a grade-level standard.

 This can happen on both a micro and a macro level in most programs.
 Within an individual lesson, a failed check for understanding might trigger some form of dynamic feedback, instructional video, and/or retest within that same lesson.
 On the other hand, a failed quiz or exit ticket on an overarching skill or standard might change the student’s entire lesson sequence, forcing the student to remediate that skill before moving on in the content.